 Kuli kuli is a popular snack from the Hausa tribe, from Northern Nigeria.
 It is made from dry roasted peanuts, ground into a paste, mixed with spices and friend until it hardens.

-Ground kuli kuli is then often used as an ingredient for other seasonings including the Nigerian favourite suya.
-Grilled meat seasoned with suya is the street food of choice in Nigeria and every local will be able to tell you where you can get the best suya beef.
+More traditionally, ground kuli kuli is used as an ingredient for the Nigerian favourite mixed spice - suya pepper, where it is blended with cloves, garlic and dried ginger.
+Grilled meat seasoned with suya spices is the street food of choice in Nigeria and every local will be able to tell you where you can get the best suya beef.
+At Chuku's we use authentic suya pepper for our ground beef suya meatballs.

 Plantain comes from the banana family but, while sweet tasting, it cannot be eaten raw like the banana can and it tends to be bigger in shape.
 It can be cooked in a multitude of ways, including boiled, fried (dodo) and roasted (boli).
 Easy to prepare and needing little to enjoy its great taste, plantain is a true gift from the food gods.